barbaralba's translation of the new testament

 It was very soon impossible to distinguish our theater from real magic.
 The people lived in such poverty of body and soul that there was no way to go but up.

-"Hello.
+“Hello.
 We are both here.
 And so is the sky.
-The heavens."
+The heavens.
+We have entered the kingdom of the gods.
+We are the angels of life.”

 Jesus spent most of his time trying to get people to think.
-To use their head for basic logic.
-Most people didn't take time to entertain ideas.
-The notion hadn't occurred to them.
+To use their heads for basic logic.
+Most people didn’t take time to entertain ideas.
+The notion hadn’t occurred to them.

 "There are no sins, people.
 You are not born with sin.
 The priests and lawyers are telling you brutal evil lies.
 They have made you believe you must die to go to heaven.
 They have sold you this lie to make you obedient slaves.